“When my dad died, Christmas died, too.”

 “Mum was 28 then, with three kids under seven.
 Life as we knew it totally changed.
 Mum started to hit the alcohol pretty hard.
 She had a nervous breakdown and had to go to Hillcrest Hospital for help,” says Ray.

 “It was Nana that stepped in and helped to care for us kids.
 Nana made sure that Christmas was still good for us, too.
 But it was never the same after dad died.
-I missed him so much.
-I know now that I’ve had depression since I was seven.
-But as a kid, I couldn’t mask my pain with alcohol, like my mum did.”
+I missed him so much.”

 Around this time, Ray and his younger brother, David, experienced sexual abuse.
 At the hands of their uncle, their lives were shattered again, along with their ability to trust.